-- Cut kamaboko into thinly slices and break shimeji mushrooms into small pieces.
+- Cut kamaboko into thin slices and break shimeji mushrooms into small pieces.

-- Slice naga negi diagonally and cut the chicken into 1” (2.5 cm) pieces.
+- Slice the long green onion diagonally and cut the chicken into 1” (2.5 cm) pieces.

-- To make udon soup, combine dashi soup and dashi from dried shiitake mushrooms in a small saucepan.
-Bring it to a boil over medium high heat.
+- To make udon soup, combine the dashi and shiitake dashi (reserved liquid from dried shiitake mushrooms) in a small saucepan.
+Bring it to a boil over medium-high heat.

 - Once boiling, add mirin, soy sauce, and salt.
 When boiling again, turn off the heat and set aside.

-- To make shrimp tempura, first we prepare shrimp.
-Follow this instruction to clean the shrimp and make them straight.
+- To make shrimp tempura, follow this instruction to clean the shrimp and make them straight.

-- Divide ingredients (except for egg, spinach, and mitsuba) into two individual earthen donabe clay pots (or use any big pot).
+- Divide all the ingredients (except for the egg, spinach, and mitsuba) into two individual earthen donabe clay pots (or use any big pot).